TriangularCube/cfn-faunadb-resource/README.md

 ###### Property Name
-The property name of each index is not actually used by FaunaDB, but is needed by this package to keep track of which index has updated, and which are newly added/deleted
+The property name of each index is not actually used by FaunaDB, but is needed by this package to keep track of which index has updated, and which are added/deleted
 ```yaml
 Indices:
     IndexProperty1: